-The Issuer will face significant competition from other restaurants, bars and food halls, which could adversely affect business and financial performance.
-The food & beverages industry is characterized by the continual introduction of new concepts and is subject to rapidly changing consumer preferences, tastes and dining habits.
-The food & beverages industry in the Houston area is highly competitive in terms of type and quality of food, quality of service, location, atmosphere and price.
+The Issuer will face significant competition from other restaurants, including other local hot pot restaurants, which could adversely affect business and financial performance.
+The restaurant industry is characterized by the continual introduction of new concepts and is subject to rapidly changing consumer preferences, tastes and dining habits.
+The restaurant industry in the Livermore/Pleasanton area is highly competitive in terms of type and quality of [food], quality of service, restaurant location, atmosphere and price.